 Back Pain Exercises: Stretches For Relief & Restoration

 We have already discussed standing and bending backward to help reverse the effects of a bent forward back posture.
-We will get into some lower back pain exercises below, but we first need to become familiar with pain patterns to establish goals and methods to monitor progress.
+We will get into some back pain exercises below, but we first need to become familiar with pain patterns to establish goals and methods to monitor progress.

 The exercises are not designed to strengthen muscles of the lower back.
 The purpose is to effect changes of the internal structures in and around the joints.
 By doing this, there will be changes in the intensity levels and location of pain.
 By monitoring these changes, you can determine if the exercises are appropriate for your low back problem and how you are progressing.

 When beginning these back pain exercises, you should stop any other exercises that you may be doing.
 The goals of these exercises are to eliminate pain and restore mobility in the low back as much as possible.
 This is accomplished by reducing any bulging or disc herniation.